SymfonyCasts/lemon-squeezy/sfcasts/checkout-overlay.md

 second argument.

 Okay, this looks good, so let's test it out.
-Open our site, and *also* open the Chrome Developer Tools in the Console tab to see the JavaScript logs.
+Open our site, and *also* open the Developer Tools in the Console tab to see the JavaScript logs.
 Reload the page, and... here's our `lemon-squeezy` controller!

 If we click the "Checkout with LemonSqueezy" button, it *loads* and... it opens